Typeform/js-api-client/README.md

   import { createClient } from '@typeform/api-client'
 ```

-2. Create a instance with your personal token
+2. Create an instance with your personal token
 ``` javascript
   const typeformAPI = createClient({
     token: '<your token>'